What is Farmer Managed Natural Regeneration?

 Oh, so that’s FMNR!

-This wasn’t as hard as it sounded in the beginning, now did it?
-If you think about it, anyone can practice FMNR – all you need is patience and some knowledge about the trees you are allowing to grow.
-Since it’s so easy and cheap, even farmers and communities who are struggling financially can recreate a forest, thus tackling both deforestation and nutrition issues.
-The only thing you need is a piece of land, patience to allow your underground forest to grow into the outer world, a pruning and thinning plan, and of course lots of love for your trees.
+If you think about it, anyone can practice FMNR – all you need is a piece of land, patience to allow your underground forest to grow into the outer world, a pruning and thinning plan, and of course lots of love for your trees.

 Want to learn more?

-If you want to learn more about Farmer Managed Natural Regeneration first hand, you can join Greenpop’s Zambia Festival Of Action.
-You’ll have the opportunity to take workshops on FMNR and on many more sustainable, ecological topics.
+If you want to learn more about Farmer Managed Natural Regeneration first hand, we’d love to invite you to join the annual Greenpop Zambia Festival Of Action.

 Greenpop Foundation NPC is a registered non-profit organisation.
 Registration Number (NPO): 151-411 NPO.